What is a Saxophone?

 Sopranino saxophones in Eb expand the soprano saxophone’s range upward.

-Tubaxes and Soprillo saxophones are made the same company that makes tubaxes.
+Tubaxes and Soprillo saxophones are made by the same company that makes tubaxes.
 They have an octave higher range than a soprano saxophone.

 The fingering system is the same on all saxophones, regardless of size or transposition.
 They all have a “break,” where the transition in fingering can be difficult for the inexperienced player.
 Adolph Sax invented the saxophone around the year 1840.

 The saxophone’s fingering and techniques are similar to those of the clarinet, and many clarinetists also play the saxophone.
 There are three parts to the instruments.
 The saxophone’s bell, bow, and keys are all part of the instrument’s body.
-The mouthpiece assembly, which consists of the mouthpiece, the ligature, the reed, and the cap, is connected to the body the neck joint.
+The mouthpiece assembly, which consists of the mouthpiece, the ligature, the reed, and the cap, is connected to the body by the neck joint.
 The neck strap, which is used to support the heavier instruments for ease of playing, can be clipped to the back of the body.

 Many well-known saxophone passages can be found.
-Bolero Maurice Ravel and Am American in Paris George Gershwin both feature a striking saxophone part.
+Bolero by Maurice Ravel and Am American in Paris by George Gershwin both feature a striking saxophone part.
 Sidney Bechet, Bill Clinton, John Coltrane, Jimmy Dorsey, Stan Getz, John Harle, Woody Herman, Charlie “Bird” Parker, and Lisa Simpson are among the notable saxophonists.